 file system interface to allocate and manage the backing store.

-backing store, push pages from memory to backing store (for page out),
+Implement methods to create a backing store file, write pages from memory to backing store (for page

-and pull from backing store to memory (for page in).
+out), and read from backing store to memory (for page in).
+You can

 - Use the FileSystem class to create files for backing store (see

 filesys/filesys.h).
 After creating the backing store file, use the

 FileSystem class to open it.
 Opening the file will return an OpenFile